KajalGupta2345/project2/README.md

 # merge conflicts
 A merge conflict happens when Git is unable to automatically reconcile differences in code between two commits.
 This typically occurs during a merge operation, where changes from different branches are combined.

+# Fixing Mistakes

+git reset -> Git reset is a powerful command used to undo changes in your working directory and staging area.

+git reset HEAD~1 -> The HEAD~1 argument specifies the commit to which you want to reset.